Home | Contact | Join | Member Login

-With a degree in neuroscience or a related field, there are many exciting careers whether or not you choose to stay in the lab;
+With a degree in neuroscience or a related discipline there are many exciting careers from which to choose, both within research and in fields far beyond.

 • Academia – research and teaching